Kate Leth: Comics

 Leth was also the cover artist for various webcomics.
 This included Adventure Time: Marceline and the Scream Queens #5 in 2012, The Midas Flesh #3 in 2013, Littlest Pet Shop #2 and Lumberjanes #1 in 2014, and Swords of Sorrow.
-Additionally, she was a variant cover artist of Sex Criminals #12.
+Additionally, they were a variant cover artist of Sex Criminals #12.

+In 2020, Leth announced they had signed a deal with Simon and Schuster to produce a graphic novel entitled Mall Goth, released in September 2023.

 Animation

 Leth wrote for the 2018 Bravest Warriors episode "Chained to Your Side".
-The same year, the three episodes of Polly Pocket, two episodes of Craig of the Creek,the Littlest Pet Shop: A World of Our Own episode "The Purr-fect Storm", the My Little Pony: Friendship is Magic episode "Mystery Voice" and 17 episodes of Transformers: Cyberverse she had written were released.
+The same year, the three episodes of Polly Pocket, two episodes of Craig of the Creek, the Littlest Pet Shop: A World of Our Own episode "The Purr-fect Storm", the My Little Pony: Friendship is Magic episode "Mystery Voice" and 17 episodes of Transformers: Cyberverse they had written were released.
 Additionally, from 2018 to 2019, the five episodes of My Little Pony: Equestria Girls were released.
-She had previously contributed to Bravest Warriors comics in 2012 and two graphic novels of Mysticons in 2018 and 2019.
+They had previously contributed to Bravest Warriors comics in 2012 and two graphic novels of Mysticons in 2018 and 2019.

 In 2021, the series High Guardian Spice was released on Crunchyroll.
 Leth co-wrote four episodes for the seasons, and two other episodes individually.
 Leth also appeared in the 2014 documentary She Makes Comics and in the 2016 episode "Paper Plate Pictionary" of Super Fun Awesome Party Game Time.
-From 2016 to 2017, she voiced Sira the Unbidden in the series Vast.
+From 2016 to 2017, they voiced Sira the Unbidden in the series Vast.